engisalor/sketch-grammar-explorer/README.md

 **Modifying saved data**

-SGE doesn't track changes you make to downloaded data and will overwrite files if `skip=False` or `clear=True`.
-Be sure to use separate destination folders for different samples or copy samples to another location to prevent data loss.
+SGE doesn't track changes to downloaded data and will overwrite files if `skip=False` or `clear=True`.
+Be sure to separate/backup data sets to prevent data loss.

 **Working with different call types**